ros-navigation/navigation2/nav2_theta_star_planner/README.md

 # Nav2 Theta Star Planner
 The Theta Star Planner is a global planning plugin meant to be used with the Nav2 Planner Server.
-The `nav2_theta_star_planner` implements a highly optimized version of the Theta Star Planner (specifically the [Lazy Theta\* P variant](http://idm-lab.org/bib/abstracts/papers/aaai10b.pdf)) meant to plan any-angle paths using A\*.
+The `nav2_theta_star_planner` implements a highly optimized version of the Theta\* Planner (specifically the [Lazy Theta\* P variant](http://idm-lab.org/bib/abstracts/papers/aaai10b.pdf)) meant to plan any-angle paths using A\*.
 The planner supports differential-drive and omni-directional robots.

 ## Features
 - Uses the costs from the costmap to penalise high cost regions